Daniel-Mietchen/ideas/communities/events.md

 # About

 This file hosts information regarding events that I plan to engage with in some way in the foreseeable future.
+Note that I am based in Europe, and [I don't fly for short-term events](https://noflyclimatesci.org/biographies/daniel-mietchen).

 # Mode of participation